 TELL IT AGAIN!

 Tell it Again!
 The Storytelling Handbook for Primary English Language Teachers.
-Written by Gail Ellis and Jane Brewster, Tell it Again! provides a comprehensive methodology section and story notes on 12 stories from around the world.
+Written by Gail Ellis and Jean Brewster, Tell it Again! provides a comprehensive methodology section and story notes on 12 stories from around the world.
 For each story there are a series of lesson plans with photocopiable activity sheets.
 The book can be downloaded for free here.

 TEACHING IDEAS CO.UK